-The Company entered into weather hedge contracts for fiscal years 2020 and 2021.
-Under these contracts, we are entitled to receive a payment if the total number of degree days within the hedge period is less than the prior ten year average.
-The hedge period runs from November 1 through March 31, taken as a whole, for each respective fiscal year.
-The "Payment Thresholds," or strikes, are set at various levels for fiscal 2020 and 2021.
-The maximum that the Company could receive is \$12.5 million per year.
-In addition, for fiscal 2020 and 2021 we were obligated to make an annual payment capped at \$5.0 million if degree days exceed the Payment Threshold.
-For fiscal 2021 and 2020 we reduced delivery and branch expense under these contracts by \$3.4 million and a \$10.1 million, respectively.
+The Company entered into weather hedge contracts for fiscal year 2023.
+The hedge period runs from November 1 through March 31, taken as a whole.
+The "Payment Thresholds," or strikes, are set at various levels and are referenced against degree days for the prior ten year average.
+The maximum that the Company can receive is \$12.5 million per year.
+In addition, we are obligated to make an annual payment capped at \$5.0 million if degree days exceed the Payment Threshold.
+For fiscal 2022 and 2021, we had weather hedge contracts with similar payment thresholds and terms.
+The temperatures experienced during the fiscal 2022 and 2021, were warmer than the strikes in the weather hedge contracts.
+As a result in fiscal 2022 and 2021, the Company reduced delivery and branch expenses for the gains realized under those contracts by \$1.1 million and \$3.4 million, respectively.
+The amounts payable by the counterparties under the weather hedge contracts were received in full in April 2021, respectively.